Systems and

 Introduction / Motivation (1/2 page)

-This should be an expanded version of the proposal.
+This should be an expanded version of the proposal's introduction.

 Approach (2 pages)

 Summarize how you solved the problem.
-Aim to present the general approach and the most challenging aspects in enough detail that someone else could reproduce your approach, and try to justify non-trivial design choices.
+Aim to present the general approach and the most challenging aspects in enough detail that someone else could reproduce your work, and try to justify non-trivial design choices.
+Show concrete examples of Rocq definitions.

 Compare the actual development of the project to your original timeline.
 Highlight the main divergences.
 Clarify who did what.